| Jen Currin

 a shadowed bend in the road.

-In towns called Jewel and Mist,
+In towns called Jewel and Mist,in drifts of fog

 produced by the mattress factory,